martin-cervantes/Newsweek_Clone/README.md

-# Project Name
+# Newsweek Clone

 This project is about creating a replica of the Newsweek.com news site using the Bootstrap framework.

 ![screenshot](./screenshot.png)